Lou M. Taylor: Career

 Taylor is a CEO of Tri Star Sports and Entertainment Group, which she established in 1992.
 The firm operates as a business management and multi-family office company, providing accounting, tax planning, royalty audits, tour budgeting, production accounting, and estate services for ultra-high-net-worth clients in music, television, sports, and digital media.

-Over her career, Taylor has built a client roster that has included Mary J. Blige, Reba McEntire, Gwen Stefani, Florida Georgia Line, Priyanka Chopra, Jason Derulo, Jamie Lynn Spears,and Steven Tyler.
+Over her career, Taylor has built a client roster that has included Mary J. Blige, Reba McEntire, Gwen Stefani, Florida Georgia Line, Priyanka Chopra, Jason Derulo, Jamie Lynn Spears, and Steven Tyler.
 She also served as Britney Spears’s business manager from 2009 until 2020.

 In 2019, Taylor was awarded The Hollywood Reporter’s “Icon Award” at its annual Power Business Managers Breakfast.

 A 2019 Hollywood Reporter profile described Taylor as "redefining what business management means in the 21st century."

 Taylor serves on the Executive Leadership Council of BMAC, affiliated with Live Nation’s Femme It Forward mentorship initiative and associated with Mary J. Blige’s Strength of a Woman Festival.

 Work with Britney Spears

-In her 2008 memoir Through the Storm Lynne Spears wrote that in 2007, Taylor and Spears's father, Jamie Spears and Lou Taylor discussed the possibility of establishing a conservatorship for Britney.
+In her 2008 memoir Through the Storm, Britney Spears's mother Lynne wrote that in 2007, Taylor and Spears's father Jamie, discussed the possibility of establishing a conservatorship for Spears.
 "Jamie was going to file for the conservatorship on January 22... but he and his business manager, Lou, felt God leading them to wait, fast and pray, despite the frustration of a phalanx of lawyers."
 Days before Jamie went to court in 2008 to put Spears under a conservatorship, he received a loan of at least $40,000 from Tri Star.

 According to court filings referenced by The Los Angeles Times and El País, Taylor and Tri Star Sports & Entertainment Group denied involvement in the creation of the conservatorship.
 A 2022 filing stated that “Tri Star, Lou Taylor, and Robin Greenhill have all denied that Tri Star was involved in the creation of the conservatorship.”